FusionAuth/fusionauth-site/site/_posts/2020-12-22-migration-types.md

 <!--more-->

 There are three main approaches to user data migration.
-When you are changing how someone authenticates with your systems, you will eventually have to cutover.
+When you are changing how someone authenticates with your systems, you will eventually have to cut over.
 This is when a user authenticates with the new system instead of the old one.
 In this post, I'll assume FusionAuth is the new system, but these patterns work with any identity provider.

-While each approach differs in particulars, one way to decide which works for you is to consider at how many of these cutovers you want to handle.
+While each approach differs in the particulars, one way to decide which works for you is to consider how many of these cutovers you want to handle.
 Options include:

 * Migrate everyone at once.
 This is also known as a "big bang" migration.
 Here, you have one cutover.
 At one point in time everyone is authenticating against the old system.
 Then the migration occurs, and everyone is then logging into FusionAuth.
 * Segment your user base and migrate each chunk, one at a time.
 This approach requires multiple cutovers.
 First, you move the engineering team from the legacy system to FusionAuth.
 Then, you move the QA team.
 And so on and so forth.
 * Migrate when a user logs in, also known as a "slow migration".
 There are two cutover points with this choice.
-First, you cutover the application (or applications).
+First, you cut over the application (or applications).
 Next at authentication, the user account data migrates and it is now stored in FusionAuth.
-There are many data cutover events, as users migrate one by one.
+There are many data migration events, as users migrate one by one.

 Each of these approaches migrates user account data into FusionAuth from one or more legacy systems.
 Let's examine each approach in more detail to help you make the best decision for your use case.

 ## The Big Bang Migration

 With a big bang migration, you are moving all your users at one time.
 How long this takes varies depending on the amount of data you are moving, but there is a single cutover.
-For small systems it may be minutes, for bigger systems the cutover might last hours or even days.
+For small systems it may be minutes, for bigger systems it might last hours or even days.

 The basic steps for this approach are: